smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 ResumeCtrlImpl will remove application hmi_state info from resumption data after 3 ignition cycles.
 On each shutdown ResumeCtrlImpl will increment `ign_off_count` value for each application.

-On App registration `ResumeCtrl::StartResumptionOnlyHMILevel` or `ResumeCtrlImpl::StartResumption` will put aplication in a queue for resumption.
+On App registration `ResumeCtrl::StartResumptionOnlyHMILevel` or `ResumeCtrlImpl::StartResumption` will put application in a queue for resumption.
 Internal timer in ResumeCtrlImpl will restore application hmi_state in several seconds (configured by `ApplicationManagerSettings::app_resuming_timeout`)
 In the case where another application has already registered, the StateController will take care of resolving any HMI state conflicts.